 Some companies are reluctant to put mission-critical systems and applications in the cloud for a variety of reasons, including perceived security risks or loss of data control.
 Other companies in highly regulated industries or government agencies may be restricted by where systems and data is located geographically.
 In addition, on-premises ERP provides greater customization options, which can be important.

 Multi-tiered ERP systems

-Many organizations now run multiple ERP systems under one environment, commonly known as two-tier (or multi-tier) ERP.
+Many organizations now run multiple ERP systems under one environment, commonly known as two-tier -- or multi-tier -- ERP.
 Reasons for this include geographic differences in the organization, different divisions running different systems or company mergers for which various systems have been brought into one environment.

-These deployments often have one large, "Tier 1" ERP that runs across the organization and includes functions that are critical to the organization as a whole, and one or more other ERPs, called Tier 2, that run less critical functions, or ones that are specific to departments.
+These deployments often have one large Tier 1 ERP that runs across the organization and includes functions that are critical to the organization as a whole, and one or more other ERPs, called Tier 2, that run less critical functions or are specific to departments.

 There are many ERP vendors with a wide variety of functions and on-premises or cloud deployment options.

-ERP vendors have a variety of support models for ERP systems, depending on licensing contracts with customers.
+ERP vendors have a variety of support models for ERP systems depending on licensing contracts with customers.

 Support services are generally handled by the ERP vendors, although there are independent firms that offer third-party support for some vendors' ERP systems.